 What is Self-Defense Masterclass?

 Imagine soaring through the skies, untethered and free, with the skill to handle pretty much whatever the inaccurate weather forecast throws at you.
 That’s what the Self-Defense Masterclass is all about—equipping you with the skills to help you survive and thrive in the unpredictable air.
-This isn’t about chasing competition records or selecting fancy gear.
-It’s about investing in You—Your mind, Your body, and Your ability to stay effective in the air when you have to fight for your life.
+This isn’t about chasing competition records or selecting fancy new gear.
+It’s about investing in Yourself—Your mind, Your body, and Your ability to stay effective in the air when you have to fight for your life.
 You train so you don’t panic.

 Your Biggest Risk